Legal protection of access to abortion

 Governments sometimes take measures designed to afford legal protection of access to abortion.
 Such legislation often seeks to guard facilities which provide induced abortion against obstruction, vandalism, picketing, and other actions, or to protect patients and employees of such facilities from threats and harassment (see sidewalk interference).

-Another form such legislation sometimes takes is in the creation of a perimeter around a facility, known variously as a "buffer zone", "bubble zone", "safe access zone" or "access zone".
+Another form such legislation sometimes takes is in the creation of a perimeter around an abortion facility, known variously as a "safe access zone", "access zone", "buffer zone" or "bubble zone".
 This area is intended to limit how close to these facilities demonstration by those who oppose abortion can approach.
 Protests and other displays are restricted to a certain distance from the building, which varies depending upon the law, or are prohibited altogether.
 Similar zones have also been created to protect the homes of abortion providers and clinic staff.

 Bubble zone laws are divided into "fixed" and "floating" categories.
 Fixed bubble zone laws apply to the static area around the facility itself, and floating laws to objects in transit, such as people or cars.

 Laws in Australia

-Tasmania, Victoria, South Australia, Australian Capital Territory, New South Wales, Western Australia, the Northern Territory and Queensland are the states and territories in Australia where buffer zones exist.
-The Australian Capital Territory has a buffer zone of only 50 m that has to be approved by the ACT health minister.
+Several "buffer zone" laws have been enacted within Australia.
+All states and territories have passed laws intended to protect medical facilities that provide induced abortion: